Cross-bit/web-crawler/README.md

 Vue 3 + Quasar as component framework with TS.

 ## Crawler backend
 Node js + express + TS.
-Serves together as records and crawling REST API.
+Serves together as records and crawling REST API, witch swager docs accessible at: `http://localhost:5000/api/v1/docs/`.

 ## Crawling engine
 Parallel crawler written in C++ using C CURL to download pages.
-Includes statically linked libs nlohman

 The default communication is done via stdout and stdin.